casperklein/homeassistant-addons/netbox/README.md

 ### Option: `LOGIN_REQUIRED`

-Setting this to `true` will permit only authenticated users to access any part of NetBox.
-By default, anonymous users are permitted to access most data in NetBox but not make any changes.
+Setting this to `false` will permit anonymous users to access most data in NetBox, but not make any changes.
+By default, anonymous users are not permitted to access any data in NetBox.

 ### Option: `debug`